BrendanK17/IOT522W/README.md

 ### Step 1: Open the Project

-1. After it's downloaded, go into the project folder:
+1. Go into the project folder:
    ```
    cd IOT522W
    ```